leansose/QA-Portolio/SauceDemo/TestCases/README.md

 - Detailed test cases with preconditions, steps, and expected results
 - Priority and execution status (Pass/Fail)
 - Traceability to bug reports where applicable

-_note: only the raw file could be up to date_